 About Verla Groundwood and Board Mill

-Whilst a mill was first established in Verla in 1872, the surviving Verla Groundwood and Board Mill dates to 1882, the previous one having been destroyed by a fire.
-This would continue to operate until 18 July 1964, whenit was closed down upon the death of its long-time owner.
+Whilst the first groundwood mill was established in Verla in 1872, the surviving Verla Groundwood and Board Mill dates to 1882, the previous one having been destroyed by a fire.
+Founded by Gottlieb Kreidl and Louis Haenel, this mill would continue to operate until 18 July 1964 when it was closed down upon the death of its long-time owner.

 Discover the best Historic Sites in Finland, from Suomenlinna Fortress to Kastelholm Castle and more, includes interactive Finnish cultural places and monuments map.